baoduy/HBD.Mef/README.md

 All changes of the ModuleConfig will be saved back to the corresponding config files once method *SaveChanges* had been called.
 - **SaveChanges** method: that will save all changes of the **ShellConfig** and **Modules** back to the corresponding config files.
 - **UndoChanges** method: undo all changes of the **ShellConfig** and **Modules**.
+###6 The common objects that exported into Mef
+- ILoggerFacade
+- IModuleCatalog
+- ICompositionService
+- IServiceLocator
+- AggregateCatalog
 ## How to use HBE.Mef
 ### 1. Console Application.
+>The **MefConsoleAppBootstrapper** is a dedicated bootstrapper for **Console Application** and a few useful classes had been added into HBD.Mef.ConsoleApp namespace
+>that helps to develops an add-in able console app easier and faster.

-1. Open visual studio and create new Console application project
+1. Open visual studio and create new **Console Application** project
-2. Create a new class named Bootstrapper and make it inherited from **HBD.Mef.ConsoleApp.MefConsoleAppBootstrapper** as example below.
+2. Create a new class named **Bootstrapper** and make it inherited from **HBD.Mef.ConsoleApp.MefConsoleAppBootstrapper** as below.
 ```csharp
 internal class Bootstrapper : MefConsoleAppBootstrapper
 {